supervisely-ecosystem/add-tag-to-pcd-ep-objects/README.md

         new_objects_list.append(new_obj)
 ```

-If you want to skip Objects that already have a particular Tag, you should retrieve all the Tags for that Object and check if the desired Tag already exists.
-If it does, then you can skip that Object and move on to the next one.
+If you want to skip objects that already have a particular tag, you should retrieve all the tags for that object and check if the desired tag already exists.
+If it does, then you can skip that object and move on to the next one.

 ```python
 for object in pcd_ep_ann.objects: